-- Required minimum 90 credits. - Required minimum cumulative GPA 2.0. - Minimum grade per course 1.0. - At least one-third of the college-level, degree applicable credits must be taken at CBC. - $\bullet \ Depending \ on \ your \ major, some \ course \ choices \ may \ be \ more \ appropriate \ than \ others. \ Consult \ with \ your \ counselor \ or \ faculty \ advisor.$ - Maximum three credits of PE may be applied.
+- Required minimum 90 credits. - Required minimum cumulative GPA 2.0. - Minimum grade per course 1.0. - At least one-third of the college-level, degree applicable credits must be taken at CBC. - Depending on your major, some course choices may be more appropriate than others.
+Consult with your counselor, completion coach or faculty advisor. - · Maximum three credits of PE may be applied.

-Associate in Arts & Sciences in Math Education (AA/DTA)
+Mathematics (Emphasis) Associate in Arts & Sciences (AA/DTA)